ChainAgnostic/namespaces/arweave/caip122.md

 ### Signature Type

 Arweave signatures use the RSA-PSS signing algorithm to sign data and verify signatures.
+Hence, the type of the signature would be represented as `arweave:rsa-pss` in the cacao object.

 ### Signature Creation